- February 27, 2015

 - Full vehicle inspection for problem areas

-You’ll also do well to replace other components subject to wear and tear on a regular basis.
+You’ll also do well to replace other components subject to wear and tear on a regular basis with Calgary diesel repair professionals.
 Your air filter is one of the most important.
 It does the same job on a diesel engine as on a gasoline engine.
 Namely, it prevents dirt, dust and debris from entering the engine through the air intake.
 It should be changed as often as necessary, and the frequency is determined by the number of miles driven, as well as the areas in which the truck is operated (high air pollution zones, for instance).

 Your fuel filter is another essential element here.
 Once it becomes clogged with debris from the tank, it must be replaced or the flow of diesel to the engine will diminish and eventually stop entirely.
 Glow plugs are another important consideration (they should be changed on a mileage/use basis).